briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

-or kept as a cash reserve as may be prescribed by the Director of Finance shall be invested by the Director of Finance or his designee in the investments described in subsection (b) hereof purchased only through or from eligible depositories designated pursuant to Section 125.02.
+or kept as a cash reserve as may be prescribed by the Director of Finance shall be invested by the Director of Finance or his designee in the investments described in subsection (b) hereof purchased only through or from eligible depositories designated pursuant to [Section 125.02][].
 To the extent possible, the Municipality's investments shall be made so as to complement its anticipated cash flow requirements.
 Unless matched to a specific cash flow requirement, the Director of Finance shall not make investments maturing more than one year from the date of purchase.
 The Director of Finance is authorized to pool cash